nicolasdugue/DirectedLouvain/README.md

 Several structures are containing the whole graph information:
 + two arrays of **cumulative degrees** (out- and in-degrees): for out-degrees, each index _i_ contains the sum of all out-degrees for nodes from _0_ to _i_.
 + two arrays of outcoming and incoming **arcs**: the _d(0)_ (out- or in-degree of node _0_) first values contain neighbors of node _0_ and so on.
-To find the first neighbor of a given node _i_ one simply needs to consider the difference between cumulative degree of _i_ and _i-1_.
+To find the first neighbor of a given node _i_ one simply needs to consider the difference between cumulative degrees of _i_ and _i-1_.
 + two array of outcoming and incoming **weights**: similar to the previous ones but store weights instead of node identifiers.

 Example of CSR format for a directed graph.
 The displayed arrays contain information regarding out-neighbors and weighted out--degrees only.